Delta View Water Association advocates for water solutions that equitably benefit its members and thus preserve critical farmland.

 In response to the Sustainable Groundwater Management Act (SGMA) passed in the State of California in 2015, the Kaweah Subbasin was divided into three separate Groundwater Sustainability Agencies (GSAs).
 SGMA required that a Groundwater Sustainability Plan (GSP) be submitted to the State by January 2020.
 The main focus of the plans was to address the groundwater overdraft in the basin resulting in a long-term decrease in groundwater levels.

-The Greater Kaweah GSA determined that the Native Sustainable Yield of groundwater pumping in our basin for WY 2024 is 0.62 acre-feet per acre.
-Click here for more information on tiered water and their penalty rates.
+The Greater Kaweah GSA determined that the Native Sustainable Yield of groundwater pumping in our GSA for WY 2026 is 0.83 acre-feet per acre.
+Click here for more information on Tiers and Precip allocations.

 Delta View Water Association objectives are as follows: